tts-tcq-2025/refactor-vital-monitor-jennykumar/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Aspect oriented to capture repeating aspects

+## Add an extension to detect Hypothermia and Hyperthermia
+Detect and provide warning when Body Temperature approaches 95 or 102 with a tolerance of 1.52